Sleep deprivation has a significant impact on cognitive function, affecting our ability to remember, pay attention, and make decisions.

 This results in reduced strength, endurance, and reaction times during physical activities such as running or weightlifting.
 Injuries are also more likely to occur with lack of sleep being linked with increased risk of injury due to impaired decision-making skills and slower reflexes.

-Sleep deprivation has been linked to an increased risk of substance abuse, with research showing that individuals who don’t get enough rest are more likely to turn to drugs and alcohol as a coping mechanism.
+Sleep deprivation has been linked to an increased risk of substance abuse, with research showing that individuals who suffer from insomnia show drastically elevated chances of developing addiction issues.

 This is due to the fact that lack of sleep can lead to decreased motivation levels, impaired decision-making skills, and reduced impulse control which can make it easier for people to give in to cravings or peer pressure.